glyndavidson/MACS/README.md

-# M.A.C.S. – Mood-Aware Contextual SVG
+# M.A.C.S. – Mood-Aware Character SVG

 M.A.C.S. is a playful, expressive, animated companion for Home Assistant.